singh-man/books/crackingTheCoding/02_linkedLists.md

 ### Deleting a Node from a Singly Linked List

 Deleting a node from a linked list is fairly straightforward.
-Given a node n, we find the previous node prev and set prev.next equal to n. next.
-If the list is doubly linked, we must also update  n. next to set n. next. prev equal to n. prev.
+Given a node n, we find the previous node prev and set prev.next equal to n.next.
+If the list is doubly linked, we must also update  n.next to set n.next.prev equal to n.prev.
 The important things to remember are (1) to check for the null pointer and (2) to update the head or tail pointer as necessary.

 Additionally,  if you implement this code in C, C++ or another  language that requires the developer to do memory management, you should consider if the removed node should be deallocated.